-A large Class-B cold gas giant, Filii'lon has ten moons, eight of them very rich in minerals.
-Mining colonies exist, but are self-contained with artificial gravity and atmosphere similar to that of Rigel-IV or Rigel-V.
+A large Class-B cold gas giant, Filii'lon has 10 moons, eight of them very rich in minerals.
+Mining colonies exist on the moons, but are self-contained with artificial gravity and atmosphere similar to that of Rigel-IV or Rigel-V.